Now FDA approved to treat

 • Talk bubble icon

 These are not all the possible side effects of WAKIX.
-Tell your healthcare provider about any side effect that is bothersome or that does not go away.
+Call your healthcare provider for medical advice about side effects.